 While other graduate schools rely on teaching assistants, our students have direct access to our faculty, who combine academic expertise with years of professional experience in major international organizations, including UNCHR (the UN Refugee Agency), USAID, the World Bank, and the U.S. State Department.

 Your professors are committed to your success and, together with your career and academic advisor, will become your mentors and colleagues throughout your career.

 Research and Practice

-The Center for Conflict Studies focuses on the study and application of the right tools for managing conflicts and therefore approaches conflicts as vehicles for change.
+- The Center for Conflict Studies focuses on the application of the right tools for conflict resolution and approaches conflicts as vehicles for change.

 - The Monterey Initiative in Russian Studies enables students with advanced Russian language skills to professionalize their interest in Russia and Eurasia.

 - The Digital Learning Commons is your campus hub for technology, creative problem solving, exploration, and peer-to-peer teaching and learning.

 We offer a variety of resources to make your program more affordable including merit, need-based, partner, and external scholarships for both U.S. and international students.
 Your personal enrollment advisor is also available to help you think through financing this important investment in your career development.

 The 12-month and 16-month options for this program allow you to get back into the workforce—earning a salary—faster and to potentially save on housing costs.